-

 Never work with any roofing contractor who can’t provide a current, verifiable contractor’s license.
 This number is typically located on the website, on business cards, and on company letterhead.
 If you can’t find it, ask for it directly.

-Then, Click Here to verify its validity on the California State Licensing Board website.
+Then, Click Here to verify it’s validity on the California State Licensing Board website.
 If you can’t find it there, don’t panic.
 That website can be finicky from time to time.
 You can also contact your local building department and run the company/contractor’s name and license number through their office to see if it’s valid.

 Ask the roofing contractor for proof of insurance and bonding